Meet the Team

 Dr Rashmi Kothary is the Deputy Scientific Director and Senior Scientist at the Ottawa Hospital Research Institute (OHRI).
 He represents basic science as a member of the NMD4C Steering Committee.

-Stacey is COO and interim CEO of Muscular Dystrophy Canada (MDC).
+Stacey is CEO of Muscular Dystrophy Canada (MDC).
 She represents MDC on the NMD4C steering committee.
 Stacey holds degrees in nursing and non-profit business management as well as a Human Resources Certificate.
 She has worked in the not-for-profit sector for over 20 years.

 Dr Bernard Brais is Professor of Neurology and Human Genetics at McGill University in Montreal and co-director of the Montreal Neurological Institute’s Rare Neurological Diseases Group.
 His lab has focused on identifying new genes and mutations that cause hereditary diseases that are more prevalent in the French Canadian population of Quebec due to founder effects.